 You can visit White Rock Lake any day of the year to enjoy some time outdoors.

-9. Enjoy the Deep Ellum Neighborhood
+Enjoy the Deep Ellum Neighborhood

-Deep Ellum is the place to go for a trendy, hip neighborhood in Dallas.
-The Deep Ellum neighborhood is comprised of arts and entertainment venues and is even known as the live music capital of North Texas.
+The Deep Ellum neighborhood comprises arts and entertainment venues and is even known as the live music capital of North Texas.

-Enjoy a walk through Deep Ellum and catch the live music blaring out of the door of the many clubs and bars.
-Throughout the year, Deep Ellum also hosts several events including the ever popular St. Patrick’s Day celebration.
+Enjoy a walk through Deep Ellum and catch the live music blaring out the door of the many clubs and bars.

-Be sure and take plenty of pictures of the great graffiti around the Deep Ellum neighborhood as well.
-The Deep Ellum is fun and quirky and definitely worth a visit.
+Be sure to take plenty of pictures of the great graffiti around the Deep Ellum neighborhood.

-10. John F. Kennedy Memorial Plaza
+John F. Kennedy Memorial Plaza

-The John F. Kennedy Memorial Plaza is a monument to honor President John F. Kennedy as this was the spot of his assassination in downtown Dallas.
-Dealey Plaza is so popular that you will see people at the outdoor plaza at all times of day.
+The John F. Kennedy Memorial Plaza is a monument to honor President John F. Kennedy, as this was the spot of his assassination in downtown Dallas.

-Dealey Plaza actually holds much more Dallas history than just the JFK assassination.
 The John F. Kennedy Memorial site is the original ‘birthplace of Dallas’ and was often called “The Front Door of Dallas.”

-The monument at Dealey Plaza stands 30-foot high and 50-foot wide and is said to resemble an ancient tomb.
-The monument offers free admission 24-hours a day.
-Definitely a piece of American history.
+The monument at Dealey Plaza stands 30 feet high and 50 feet wide and is said to resemble an ancient tomb.

 Read Next: 125 Songs About Travel To Fuel Your Wanderlust

-11. Bishop Arts District
+Bishop Arts District

-Marty and I love coming to the Bishop Arts District to just walk around.
-There seems to always be something going on!
-There is also a great food tour of the Bishop Arts District as well.
+There is also a great food tour of the Bishop Arts District.
 We had so much fun on this tour!

 Another of the free things to do in Dallas is the African American Museum.

-As the largest museum of African American Folk Art in the United States, the African American Museum is well worth a visit during your time in Dallas.
+As the largest museum of African-American Folk Art in the United States, the African-American Museum is well worth a visit during your time in Dallas.

 In addition to the ongoing exhibits, the African American Museum also hosts several rotating exhibits throughout the year.